-LeBron James Net Worth and How He Became a Billionaire
+LeBron James Net Worth Means He's a Billionaire Baller

 NBA superstar LeBron James is incredibly rich.
 No surprise there.
 But just like on the basketball court, he's accumulated his wealth in record fashion.